yianmast/sir-model-vaccination-r/README.md

 > Shared for **educational and portfolio purposes only**.
 > **Do not submit it as your own work** on any learning platform.

----

-## 📬 Let’s Connect
-If you're interested in epidemiological modeling or R for public health, feel free to connect with me on [LinkedIn](https://www.linkedin.com).